 Very High Chromium 6 Levels In Pasadena Drinking Water

-Pasadena was reported with very high levels of Chromium 6 in its' tap water.
+Pasadena's water quality was reported with very high levels of Chromium 6.
 Chromium 6 is a highly toxic metal that is not currently regulated by the EPA.
 In recent years, the city’s tap water has averaged a concerning 1900 parts per trillion for Chromium 6.
 For a bit of perspective, these levels are 95 times HIGHER than the concentration determined to have negligible impact on cancer risk.

 Disinfection Byproducts (DBPs) In Pasadena Drinking Water